 We’ve been working with WSP for more than a decade – read what Julie Guppy, WSP’s global head of marketing, property and buildings, thinks about us here.

 The post-pandemic office

-Concrete Quarterly is an architecture magazine about concrete buildings that’s earned a cult status since it began back in 1947 – by focusing on one ubiquitous material, it charts the construction of much of the modern world.
+Concrete Quarterly is an architecture magazine about concrete buildings that has earned a cult status since it began back in 1947 – by focusing on one ubiquitous material, it charts the construction of much of the modern world.
 We’ve been producing CQ since 2010 on behalf of its current publisher, The Concrete Centre.
-Over that time, we’ve helped them evolve and expand the content, created successful spin-off supplements, written a 240-page book to mark CQ’s 70th anniversary, and curated an exhibition at the Building Centre based on its extensive archive.
+Over that time, we’ve helped them evolve the content and make the transition from print to online, most recently as a screen-friendly 40-page interactive PDF that doubles as a compact print-ready magazine.
+We’ve also created a range of successful spin-off supplements, written a 240-page book to mark CQ’s 70th anniversary, and curated an exhibition at the Building Centre based on the magazine’s extensive archive.

 City of London MIPIM campaign

 We were commissioned by PR agency ING to create a 32-page prospectus for the City of London, as part of a campaign to promote the Square Mile as a richly stimulating place to work, think, connect and play.
 It was published to coincide with the MIPIM property event in March 2017, and its branding was used across the City of London’s stand.
 Using the same branding, we also produced an accompanying report about the requirements of the City’s growing tech sector, Tech X The City, written by Cushman & Wakefield in conjunction with KPMG.